binarynightowl/covid19_python/README.md

 * Very flexible and will return the data in multiple forms (*read documentation section for more info*)
     * Can return a object with the data as attributes
     * Can return a JSON document
+* Super simplistic and lightweight and does not rely on any external python packages

 ## Installing